8ctavio/vergil/apps/docs/src/composables/defineReactiveProperties.md

 # `defineReactiveProperties`

-> Defines object properties similar to `Object.defineProperties` but with convenient default descriptors, special support for `extendedReactive` and `extendedRef` objects, and additional features for ref properties.
+> Defines object properties similar to `Object.defineProperties` but with convenient default descriptors, special support for `ExtendedReactive` and `ExtendedRef` objects, and additional features for ref properties.

 ## Usage